How to Help Your Child Build Credit

 In today’s fast-paced financial world, teaching your children the basics for building credit is like handing them a key to future opportunities.
 Having a good credit score may make it easier for them to qualify for loans, rent the apartment they want, and even become eligible for more rewarding credit cards later.

 And the good news is your child doesn’t have to wait until early adulthood to build credit.
-These tips can help them start establishing credit so they have a financial leg up by the time they’re ready to make the leap into adulthood.
+These tips can help them start establishing credit so they have a financial leg up by the time they’re ready to make the leap into a healthy financial future.

 1. Teach Your Child About Credit